Recognising signs of child abuse

 What should I do if I notice signs of abuse?

-- Be alert to any warning signs of child abuse.
+It’s important to be alert to any warning signs of child abuse.

-- When a child is being abused it doesn’t go away.
-It usually becomes more serious over time.
+- When a child is being abused it doesn’t go away — it usually becomes more serious over time.

 What should I say to the child?